eProsima/all-docs/source/docindex.rst

         eProsima documentation index
     </h1>

-eProsima is focused on developing middleware and tools for high performance distributed systems and our products are customer driven.
+eProsima is focused on developing middleware and tools for high performance distributed systems and its products are customer driven.
-Over the years we have excelled in several areas of expertise: low latency, high throughput, small footprint, low bandwidth consumption, optimum protocol, low CPU use, etc., working under various scenarios, from high-performance systems with high speed reliable links, to small devices connected over unreliable radio links.
+Over the years, eProsima has excelled in several areas of expertise: low latency, high throughput, small footprint, low bandwidth consumption, optimum protocol, low CPU use, etc., working under various scenarios, from high-performance systems with high speed reliable links, to small devices connected over unreliable radio links.